 In the past, we have seen these requirements defined far too narrowly.
 It is worth mentioning the case of a hiring manager for a BI Developer role, refusing to even interview anyone who didn’t have specifically T-SQL skills.
 Even if some candidates were amazing with another version of SQL (MySQL, Oracle etc.), they weren’t even considered.
 This massively narrows the audience and reduces your chance of finding a good quality candidate, blowing out time to hire and hiring costs.

 Once you figure out the candidate profile you are after, you can now turn your attention to where to source these candidates.
 Being in the industry for quite some time we have tried a number of different tools and platforms that can help sourcing candidates.
-We are aware that sourcing candidates is a process that is very particular to the type of company you work for.
+We are aware that sourcing candidates is a process that is very specific to the type of company you work for.

 If you work for a well-established company or known brand you may be able to drive enough volumes to your career page to be able to feed a large enough pool of candidates.
 If your company is an SME then it may be more difficult to get enough applicants directly visiting your website.